 Star-Making Role: For Debbie Reynolds, who was 19 when this movie was made.
 Invoked by the studio, who felt she was ready to be pushed to the next level of stardom.

 As Singin' lore reveals, it was a bumpy ride for Debbie Reynolds.
-Despite the fact that Reynolds and Gene Kelly's characters (eventually) became sweethearts on screen, in reality the two actors did not get along very well and frequently bumped heads (not in the least because she had not been his choice as she had to learn not just to do the dances for the film but to dance, period, in all of three months).
-In fact, Kelly, in his role as director, once mocked Reynolds' dancing to the point where, after shooting finished, Fred Astaire (who was visiting the set that day) found her huddled under a piano, sobbing.
+Although Reynolds and Gene Kelly's characters (eventually) became sweethearts on screen, in reality the two actors did not get along and frequently bumped heads (not in the least because she had not been his first choice, as she had to learn not just to do the dances for the film but to dance, period, in just three months).
+In fact, Kelly, in his role as director, once mocked Reynolds' dancing to the point where, after shooting finished, Fred Astaire (who was visiting the set that day) found her huddled under a piano sobbing.
 He helped her get her dancing closer to Kelly's draconian standards.
-Kelly also made Reynolds tap so much for the number 'Good Morning' without any break that her feet began to bleed and she needed to be carried to her dressing room.
-In the end, Kelly hated how Reynolds' tapping came through he dubbed over it (mind you, Reynolds was entirely new to tapping until Fred Astaire came along and helped her).
+Kelly also made Reynolds tap so much for the number "Good Morning" without any break that her feet began to bleed and she needed to be carried to her dressing room.
+In the end, Kelly hated how Reynolds' tapping came through he dubbed over it.
+Bear in mind that Reynolds was entirely new to tapping until Astaire came along and helped her.

 An early draft of the script featured the title song as a number for all three of the leads, not just Don.